frederickishimwe/Selenium_with_python/README.md

 # Selenium_with_python

 This is an automation framework used to test two main functionality on a website, ability to add a new user and the ability to search for that user.
+This framework is also coupled with an api testing functionality that allows a user to make request and perform assertion on the results.

 ## Setting up